Subject Lead = Mrs Holmes

 Implementation

-The national curriculum purpose of study states:
+The National curriculum purpose of study states:

-‘The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
-Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems, and a range of content.
-Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world’.
-Therefore, the scheme of work is designed with three strands which run throughout:
+‘A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
+Computing has deep links with mathematics, science and design and technology, and provides insights into both natural and artificial systems.
+The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through programming.
+Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
+Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.’

-• Computer systems and networks
+-Computer systems and networks

 Impact